AvocadoCoder/i3lock-colors-plus/README.md

 Don't change the name of the folder.
 Don't extract any file of the folder.
 It has 10 premade position configurations: 4 corners, two different mid position, mid right , mid left, top mid and bottom mid positions.

+I suggest using:
+alias lock='i3lock-colors-plus' for an easier usage.

 Dependences:
   -i3lock-colors